jech/galene/galene-install.md

-If the server is not accessible from the Internet, e.g. because of NAT or because it is behind a restrictive firewall, then you should configure a TURN server that runs on a host that is accessible by both Galène and the clients.
+If the server is not accessible from the Internet, e.g. because of NAT or because it is behind a restrictive firewall, then you should configure a TURN server that runs on a host that is accessible by both Galene and the clients.
 Disable the built-in TURN server (`-turn ""` or the default `-turn auto`), and provide a working ICE configuration in the file `data/ice-servers.json`.
 In the case of a single STUN server, it should